RI-SE/smirk/docs/Data Management Specification.md

 - DAT-COM-REQ4: The data samples shall include examples with a sufficient range of levels of occlusion giving partial view of pedestrians crossing the road.
 - DAT-COM-REQ5: The data samples shall include a sufficient range of examples reflecting the effects of identified system failure modes.

-Rationale: SMIRK adapts the reqiurements from the Complete desiderata specified by Gauerhof et al. (2020) for the SMIRK ODD.
+Rationale: SMIRK adapts the requirements from the Complete desiderata specified by Gauerhof et al. (2020) for the SMIRK ODD.

 ## 2.3 Balanced
 This desiderata considers the distribution of features in the dataset, e.g., the balance between the number of samples in each class.
 Ashmore et al. (2021) refer to this as an internal perspective on the data.